TL;DR

 Before you start

-- Install the official ChatGPT app from the App Store / Play Store — third-party clients lose voice and Share Sheet integrations.
+- Install the official ChatGPT app (App Store / Play Store).
+Third-party clients lose voice, Share Sheet, and the iOS widget.

-- Add the ChatGPT widget to your home screen.
-The single-tap-to-voice entry point changes how often you actually use it.
+- Add the ChatGPT widget to your home screen, and on iPhone, map the Action Button to ChatGPT voice.
+The single-press-to-talk entry point is the single biggest driver of how often you actually use it.

-- Sign in on the same account as your laptop, and confirm sync is working.
-If it isn’t, see the app-web sync troubleshooting.
+- Sign in on the same account as your laptop and confirm sync works.
+If it doesn’t, see the app-web sync troubleshooting.

 Step by step